Virginia State

 Describing sources of government revenue.
 Lesson – Government impact on the economy

 Explaining balanced budget, deficit, and national debt.
-Lesson – Fiscal Policy Explained
+Lesson – What Does Fiscal Policy Mean?

 The student will demonstrate knowledge of the role of government in a market economy by